Ecce Homo (Bosch, Indianapolis)

 Ecce Homo is a painting by a follower of the Netherlandish painter Hieronymus Bosch.
 It depicts the presentation of Jesus Christ by Pontius Pilate to the throngs of Jerusalem.
+Ecce homo is the latin phrase spoken by Pilate, which is where the title comes from.
 This painting is at the Indianapolis Museum of Art in Indianapolis, Indiana; it is closely similar to one at the Philadelphia Museum of Art.

 They are not to be confused with the 1470s Bosch painting of the same name.